What is a Business Improvement District?

 Why should I pay more?

-Although your business rates are collected by the City Council, it is Central Government that receives the proceeds.
+Although your business rates are collected by the City Council, it is Central Government that receives those proceeds.
 You have no control over how this money is allocated and spent.
-The relatively small additional BID levy you would pay will be 100% reinvested in the Southside area by your BID Company.
+100% of the relatively small additional BID levy you would pay will be directly reinvested in the Southside district by your BID Company.